EhsanShahbazii/MeYou-shop-application/README.md

 2. **Remove goods** from the warehouse.
 3. **Add the number** of goods in stock.
 4. **See** the list of all goods.

+To delete a product, select it in the table and click the delete product button.
+To increase the number of goods, you can enter the number of new goods in the text field below and then click the increase goods buttonTo add a new product, you can also click the Add Product button and enter product information